Vĩnh Long: Geography

-Location
+Topography

 Vĩnh Long is on the Cổ Chiên River, which branches out from the Mekong River at the narrows of Mỹ Thuận about 10 km upstream, only to meet it later downstream.
 Across the Cổ Chiên river from Vĩnh Long are the An Binh and Bình Hòa Phước islands, some 15 km across, with the Mekong River on the other side.
 A number of canals run through Vĩnh Long, with tall vehicular bridges crossing them.
 Transport by boat is possible, although parts of the town, particularly An Binh, become unreachable at low tide.

 Vĩnh Long is about two hours from the large city of Cần Thơ in the adjacent Hậu Giang Province, and about three hours from Saigon.
-The floating market town of Cái Bè is on the other side of the An Binh island and is the frequent destination for tourist boats from Vĩnh Long.
+The floating market town of Cái Bè is on the other side of the An Binh island and is the frequent destination for tourists from Vĩnh Long.

+Population

+Vinh Long City has an area of 47.82 km2, population is 138,981 people, population density is 2,906 people/km2 on December 31, 2022.